Your husband has too many T-shirts: Organizing family

 Please tell me in the comments how many t-shirts you have and/or how many you THINK your husband has.
 Venting is allowed.

-*generally grown people’s stuff belongs to someone over age 7.
-Older children will feel unsettled to find out their things are suddenly gone.
+Children over 7 years old usually feel unsettled to find out their things are suddenly gone.
 The only exceptions are clothes and shoes they have outgrown.
-Otherwise, YOU HAVE TO ASK.
+Otherwise, IT’S BEST TO ASK your school-aged children about purging their stuff.